SimpliSafe Home Security System Review

 Who We Don’t Recommend SimpliSafe For…

-- Is SimpliSafe any good?
+Was SimpliSafe any good?

-- Is SimpliSafe better than ADT?
+Was SimpliSafe better than ADT?

-- How much does SimpliSafe cost per month?
+How much did SimpliSafe cost per month?

-- Does SimpliSafe offer professional monitoring?
+Did SimpliSafe offer professional monitoring?